oshdev/reddit/README.md

 ### Using this template

-1. Replace all occurrences of `your-app-name` with your actual app name
+1. Replace all occurrences of `team-osh-reddit` with your actual app name
 2. Uncomment the "deployment" block in .github/workflows/ci.yml if you would like to deploy to heroku after each push to master
 3. Delete the "About this template" section of the README :)